nonpartisan09/class_scheduler/README.md

 Do not deploy master to staging
 Staging does not have the certificates set up by bash scripts on master The app will crash

+Node modules are version controlled for the sake of Amazon EC2